 Any staff member might share their computer with an 8-year old playing Roblox or a 10-year old doing homework.
 Spouses or significant others may use the system to search and download recipes, view personal email accounts, or watch do-it-yourself home improvement videos.

-Several of those organizations deployed systems quickly to meet the remote work demands of the business.
+Several of those organizations deployed systems quickly to meet the business’s remote work demands.
 Some companies are still using Remote Desktop and insecure Virtual Private Network (VPN) software for remote access to private information and corporate resources.

 Other leadership teams expect employees to provide their computers.
 These home systems rarely comply with basic security standards, yet these insecure devices access sensitive business information.